tyaga/sfVkontaktePlugin/README.md

 ### Client side, vkApp class

+If you want to watch loading and run processes in your console, define "DEBUG = true;" in your js file.

 Usual way to use these classes is to write to your main.js code like this:

 	$(function() {